 Offeror must provide the following materials prior to 3 p.m.
-(Lexington, KY time) on the date specified in Section 3.1 and addressed to the purchasing officer listed in Section 3.2:
+(Eastern Standard Time) on the date specified in Section 3.1 and addressed to the purchasing officer listed in Section 3.2:

-- Technical Proposal: Two (2) copies on electronic storage devices (USB) (1 copy per storage device) each clearly marked with the proposal number and name, firm name and what is included (Technical Proposal) and two (2) printed original copies. - Financial Proposal: Two (2) copies on electronic storage devices (USB) (1 copy per storage device) each clearly marked with the proposal number and name, firm name and what is included (Financial Proposal) and two (2) printed original copies.
+- Technical Proposal: Two (2) copies on electronic storage devices (USB) (1 copy per storage device) each clearly marked with the proposal number and name, firm name and what is included (Technical Proposal) and seven (7) printed original copies. - Financial Proposal: Two (2) copies on electronic storage devices (USB) (1 copy per storage device) each clearly marked with the proposal number and name, firm name and what is included (Financial Proposal) and seven (7) printed original copies.